 Some custom models use fancy math to determine credit based on specific data.
 Knowing the pros and cons of each model helps businesses understand what’s driving their sales and where they can improve their marketing efforts.

-How does attribution modelling help in optimizing marketing strategies?
+How does attribution modeling help in optimizing marketing strategies?

-What challenges are associated with attribution modelling in performance marketing?
+What challenges are associated with attribution modeling in performance marketing?

 This helps us decide where to spend our resources and how to improve our marketing strategies.
 Also, data analysis helps us determine which attribution models work best by comparing them.